FrendsPlatform/Oracle/README.md

 # Frends.Oracle

-Frends tasks for executing queries and stored procedures in Oracle database.
+Frends Tasks for executing queries and stored procedures in Oracle database.

 # Tasks